Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

 ## Install Overview

-This document details the basic install of the .NET Core agent.
-The installation process for self-hosted applications also applies to IIS Express users.
+To install the .NET agent, complete the following steps.
+> Note: The installation process for self-hosted applications also applies to IIS Express users.

 ## Step 1 - Download Contrast Agent

-<details><summary><b>Download the Contrast .NET Core Agent From Contrast UI</b></summary>
+<details><summary><b>Download From Contrast UI</b></summary>

 * Log in to the Contrast UI.
 * Click the **Add Agent** button in the top navigation bar.
 * Select **.NET Core** in the dropdown menu, and click the **Download Agent** button for the platform on which your application is hosted.
 You might need to specify proxy authentication information, if required by your network, before downloading the agent.